jradding10/Decay/README.md

 # Decay
 Decay is a decision tree regression machine learning algorithm that can be used to find the degrading discharge energy (Wh) of a battery cell.

 Use https://www.batteryarchive.org/list.html?t=0001 and find a battery cell CSV file you would like to analyze.
 Choose the cycle data download after choosing a cell.
+Decay works with any battery data chosen from BatteryArchive.org.

 # Set up
 Follow the steps in the following video: https://youtu.be/L0L76S3UVRM